Helios (spacecraft): Mission results

 Both probes collected important data about solar wind processes and the particles that make up the interplanetary medium and cosmic rays.
 These observations were made over a period from solar minimum in 1976 to a solar maximum in the early 1980s.

 The observation of the zodiacal light established some of the properties of interplanetary dust present between 0.1 and 1 AU from the Sun, such as their spatial distribution, color and polarization.
 The amount of dust was observed to be 10 times that around the Earth.
 Heterogeneous distribution was generally expected due to the passage of comets, but observations have not confirmed this.Helios collected data about comets, observing the passage of C/1975 V1 (West) in 1976, C/1978 H1 (Meir) in November 1978 and C/1979 Y1 (Bradfield) in February 1980.
-During the last event, probe detected disturbances in solar wind later explained by a break in the comet's tail.
+During the last event, the probe detected disturbances in solar wind later explained by a break in the comet's tail.
 The plasma analyzer showed that the acceleration phenomena of the high-speed solar wind were associated with the presence of coronal holes.
 This instrument also detected, for the first time, helium ions isolated in the solar wind.
 In 1981, during the peak of solar activity, the data collected by Helios-A at a short distance from the Sun helped to complete visual observations of coronal mass ejections performed from the Earth's orbit.
 Data collected by Helios magnetometers supplemented data collected by Pioneer and Voyager and were used to determine the direction of the magnetic field at staggered distances from the Sun.

 The radio and plasma wave detectors were used to detect radio explosions and shock waves associated with solar flares, usually during solar maximum.
 The cosmic ray detectors studied how the Sun and interplanetary medium influenced the spread of the same rays, of solar or galactic origin.
 The cosmic ray gradient, as a function of distance from the Sun, was measured.
 These observations, combined with those made by Pioneer 11 between 1977 and 1980 in a distance of 12–23 AU from the Sun produced a good model of this gradient.
 Some features of the inner solar corona were measured during occultations.
 For this purpose, either a radio signal was sent from the spacecraft to Earth or the ground station sent a signal that was returned by the probe.
 Changes in signal propagation resulting from the solar corona crossing provided information on density fluctuations.

-As of 2020, the probes are no longer functional, but remain in orbit around the Sun.